zacs/ha-nfl/README.md

 ## Configuration

+For the League, the following values are valid:
+    NFL
+    NCAAF

 You'll need to know your team ID, which is a 2- or 3-letter acronym (eg. "SEA" for Seattle or "NE" for New England).
 You can find yours at https://espn.com/nfl in the top scores UI.

 ### Via the "Configuration->Integrations" section of the Home Assistant UI